-I could hardly forget those footprints I left at the edges of Camiguin’s White Island.
-‘Twas probably erased by the tide but the memories are still fresh and clear, constantly reminding me to get out and plunge into the clear waters somewhere else.
-It’s summer time and I should keep my ass off the office ergo seat.
+I hardly forgot those footprints I left at the edges of Camiguin’s White Island.
+It was probably erased by the tide now, but the memories are still fresh and apparent.
+It constantly reminds me to get out and plunge into a clear waters somewhere else.
+It is summer time again, and I should keep my ass off the office ergo seat.

 The White Island isn’t the only attraction you’ll find in Camiguin.
-There are majestic cascades, hot and cold springs, interesting underwater wonders, remarkable pieces of history, etc.
+There are majestic cascades, hot and cold springs, interesting underwater wonders, remarkable pieces of history, among others.

-It is one of those few places in the Philippines that you should see before kicking a bucket.
+Camiguin is one of those amazing places in the Philippines that you should see before kicking a bucket.
 So, if you plan to experience the “Island Born in Fire” in the near future, the guide below may be handy.